ronylee11/Go-Boom/PART2/PART2.md

 4  | Can exit and save the game (use file or database).                                                                                    | Y
 5  | Can resume the game.
 The state of the game is restored when resuming a game (use file or database).                                   | Y
 6  | Reset the game.
 All scores become zero.
 Round and trick number restart from 1.                                                        | Y
 7  | Support GUI playing mode (cards should be faced up or down as in the real game).
-The GUI can be in JavaFX, Swing, Spring, or Android. | P
+The GUI can be in JavaFX, Swing, Spring, or Android. | Y
 8  | Keep the console output to facilitate checking.
-The data in console output and the GUI must tally.                                    | P
+The data in console output and the GUI must tally.                                    | Y